|

 made strong by people who knew what they were doing.
 They may not

-be quite as strong as the 98 Large-Ring Mausers, but they are quite
+be quite as strong as the 98 Large-Ring Mausers, or actions with modern proof steels but they are quite

 strong enough.
-For example, a while back I made a bad mistake and
+For example, quite a while back I made a bad mistake and

-overloaded some cartridges with a very fast burning powder.
+overloaded some cartridges with fast burning IMR 3031.
 I

-stupidly used a large powder measure I had made for a much slower
+stupidly used a large powder measure I had made for the H414

-powder I was also using (I now use a powder scale and weigh out each
+powder instead of the much smaller measure I made for 3031 (I now use a powder scale and weigh out each

 charge).
 When I shot a round of this dangerous ammunition I